 Do you agree?

-So, in today post, I’m going to explain how to make “quality decisions” as a way to improve your life, earn more money while being successful in life and business.
+So, in today’s post, I’m going to explain how to make “quality decisions” as a way to improve your life, earn more money while being successful in life and business.

 So, without further adieu, let’s get started!

 DECISIONS, DECISIONS: HOW TO MAKE GOOD CHOICES IN LIFE AND BUSINESS

 Most of us strive to make good decisions in our personal and professional life.
 We make hundred of decisions every day, but we notice only the significant one.

-This morning you might have decided if have a “tea” or “coffee”, and the decision was so spontaneous that barely you noticed.
+This morning you might have decided if you have a “tea” or “coffee”, and the decision was so spontaneous that barely you noticed.

-Other decisions are significant, such what investment to choose and other life-changing, such as what career to pursue.
+Other decisions are significant, such as what investment to choose and other life-changing, such as what career to pursue.

 Clearly, some decisions are more important than others.

-Before diving in the process for making important decisions, let’s understand why important decisions are so HARD to make.
+Before diving in the process for making important decisions, let’s see the underlines of a good decision:

 WHY IT’S SO HARD TO DECIDE?

 Ever happened to take months to decide which house to buy?
-Or puzzle between insurance A and B?
+Or which insurance to p[ck?